 About Kurt Beidler

-Kurt Beidler is General Manager of Kids and Family for Amazon and a parent of a teen son.
+Kurt Beidler is General Manager of Kids and Family for Amazon and a parent of 2 teen sons.
 Passionate about harnessing technology for positive outcomes, Kurt and his team have worked to develop parental controls that enable parents to play an integral role in how kids access and use digital media.
 His team is responsible for hand-selecting more than 15,000 digital books, games, apps and videos, all filtered to be age-appropriate.

 The Amazon FreeTime Tablet Usage Study surveyed 1,039 U.S. parents of children ages 3-10 during the period January 10-19, 2018.
 The survey was conducted online and has a margin of error of +/- 3.1%.